RohanMehraa/U.S.-States-Game/README.md

 # U.S.-States-Game
-U.S. States Game: is a project done using python (Tkinter).
+U.S. States Game: is a project done using python (Turtle & Pandas).